exatia/graphhopper-route-optimization-php-client/docs/Api/SolutionApi.md

 Return the solution associated to the jobId

 This endpoint returns the solution of a large problems.
-You can fetch it with the job_id, you have been sent.\n
+You can fetch it with the job_id, you have been sent.

 ### Example
 ```php
 <?php
 require_once(__DIR__ . '/vendor/autoload.php');